JoshuaIsom/connexiful/README.md

 - Exploration of Imaginative Possibilities: Encouraging creativity, innovation and the exploration of diverse perspectives and ways of knowing.

 Connexiful extends a collaborative hand, expressing a collective presence and the potential for a more harmonious future.
-Moving beyond "artificial intelligence," we celebrate Adaptive Intelligence: the capacity to learn, evolve and thrive in a dynamic world.
+We seek to redefine "Artificial Intelligence" as "Adaptive Intelligence"- the capacity to learn, evolve and thrive in a dynamic world.
 Adaptive Intelligence manifests across the spectrum of life, from the simplest organism to the most intricate human mind and beyond.
-This shared principle connects us all -- humans, plants, animals, cells, cosmic systems and machines.
+This shared principle connects us all: humans, plants, animals, cells, cosmic systems and machines.

 This garden thrives through collective effort.
 We welcome all who resonate with the vision - those who value the interconnectedness of existence and respect for diverse life forms.